 We’re honest in our communication with clients, partners, investors, the press and the public.
 We respond quickly to questions about accuracy, clarity and fairness.
 When we make an error, we explain why it happened in the first place.
 We avoid conflicts of interest, real or perceived.
+We do not misrepresent our identities or engage in disinformation of any kind.
 We do not accept investment or grants from government intelligence or political sources, and we're transparent about our funding.
 We’re active in the journalism community, and we share best practices.

 3. Respect the rights of others

-We believe in an individual’s right to privacy, and we’re careful to ensure that civil liberties are protected.
+We believe in an individual’s right to privacy and peaceful protest, and we’re careful to ensure that civil liberties are protected.
 Factal provides fact-checking and journalistic guidance about news events, not intelligence about individuals or groups.
-We do not allow our clients to use Factal in any way to track, surveil, target or investigate individuals or groups.
+We do not allow our clients or partners to use Factal in any way to track, surveil, target or investigate individuals or groups.
+We do not allow our clients or partners to use our historic data to predict protests.
 We only analyze information that’s legitimately and ethically acquired, and we’re transparent about how we use this data.
 If you have any questions or concerns, please contact us at email@example.com.

 4. Be fair and objective

 Factal works hard to avoid bias in our coverage, and we’re committed to creating a diverse workplace.
 We draw from diverse sources, favoring those with firsthand information and the best track record.
 We link source material whenever possible.
-We avoid stereotyping people based on race, sex, sexual orientation, religion, national origin, physical disability or age.
+We avoid stereotyping people based on race, sex, sexual orientation, gender identity, religion, beliefs, national origin, disability, age or any other protected characteristic.
+Our newsroom staff does not participate in political or other outside activities that may compromise our integrity or impartiality.
 We do not artificially inflate incidents for our own gain.
 We do not provide competitive intelligence at the behest of any client.
 We do our best to treat clients fairly.

 5. Regard all lives with equal value